 Many people who reside in the U.S., whether as green card holders, citizens, or unlawfully, have families in their home country who they want to have join them in the United States.
-But the visa categories allowing immigration to the U.S. are limited, even when some U.S. family members already have immigration status, and often involve waits of many years.
+But the visa categories allowing immigration to the U.S. are limited, and some involve waits of many years.

-If that’s leading you to wonder whether you can find a way to send for your relatives unlawfully, one of the first questions to consider is whether doing so will hurt your own current or future immigration status.
+If that situation is leading you to wonder whether you can find a way to get around U.S. immigration law and have your relatives cross the U.S. border secretly and unlawfully, or if a friend or family member has asked for help in such an endeavor, there's one serious questions to consider first: Will doing so will hurt your own current or future immigration status?

-In many cases, helping a family member to enter the U.S. unlawfully constitutes a crime called "alien smuggling."
-And it's especially important to realize that someone can be found liable for this even if they do not actually, physically smuggle their relative into the United States (as occurs when the person is, for instance, hidden in the trunk of a car).
-Merely providing some of the tools, such as money or false documents, can get you into serious trouble.
+In many cases, helping a family member to illegally enter the U.S. constitutes a crime called "alien smuggling."
+And it's especially important to realize that you could be found liable for this even if you do not actually, physically smuggle your friend or relative into the United States.
+Merely providing some of the tools for illegal U.S. entry, such as money or false documents, can get you into serious trouble, as this article describes.

-These are some of the most common ways that a person participates in alien smuggling, but there are many other actions that fall under the definition.
+These are some of the most common ways that a person participates in alien smuggling, but there are other actions that could fall under the definition.

 And most importantly, alien smuggling occurs even if neither the smuggler nor the person being smuggled get caught and even if they are not successful in helping the individual enter the United States.
-So merely sending money to someone who hires a coyote but who gets caught and turned around at the entry to a tunnel to the U.S. could be enough to create a permanent stain on your immigration record.
+So merely sending money to someone who hires a coyote and then gets caught and turned around at the entry to a tunnel to the United States could be enough to create a permanent stain on your U.S. immigration record.

-Assisting a relative to enter the United States unlawfully, or alien smuggling, can affect your immigration status in a number of ways.
+Assisting a relative or other person to enter the United States unlawfully, or alien smuggling, can affect your immigration status in a number of ways.

-Permanent Residence: A person who is found to have encouraged or assisted another individual to try to enter the United States is inadmissible.
-This means that they cannot apply for and receive a U.S. green card or any other U.S. visa, even if they are otherwise eligible for it.
+If you're applying for U.S. permanent residence: A person who is found to have encouraged or assisted another person to try to enter the United States is inadmissible.
+This means that they cannot apply for or receive a U.S. green card or any other U.S. visa, even if are otherwise eligible for it.

-Citizenship: One of the main requirements for an individual to naturalize and become a U.S. citizen is "good moral character."
+If you're applying for U.S. citizenship: One of the main requirements for someone with a green card to naturalize and become a U.S. citizen is "good moral character."
 Someone who cannot prove good moral character may not become a U.S. citizen.

-If a person is convicted of alien smuggling any time after November 29, 1990, and the conviction is considered an aggravated felony, the person can never establish good moral character for naturalization purposes.
-The person will receive a permanent bar to naturalization and will never be able to become a U.S. citizen.
+Someone who has been convicted of alien smuggling any time after November 29, 1990, and whose conviction is considered an aggravated felony, can never establish good moral character for naturalization purposes.
+It is a permanent bar to becoming a U.S. citizen.

-Even if the person is not convicted of alien smuggling, he or she may still be barred from naturalizing after encouraging or assisting a relative to enter the United States.
-In order to become a U.S. citizen, one must show good moral character for the five years preceding the application.
-If the person encouraged or assisted a relative to enter the United States during that five-year period, the immigration officer may find that the applicant does not meet the requirement for good moral character and is ineligible to naturalize.
+Even someone who has not actually been convicted of alien smuggling can be barred from naturalizing, after encouraging or assisting a relative to enter the United States.
+In order to become a U.S. citizen, one must show good moral character for the five years preceding the application (or three years if you're applying early based on an exception, most likely marriage to a U.S. citizen).
+An immigration officer who discovers that the applicant encouraged or assisted a relative to enter the United States during that five- or three-year period may find that the applicant does not meet the requirement for good moral character and thus cannot be naturalized.

-An actual conviction for alien smuggling is not required in order to deport someone.
-If the Immigration Judge determines, based on the facts before the judge, that the person encouraged or assisted someone else, including a relative, to enter the United States unlawfully, the judge may issue a deportation order.
+An actual court conviction for alien smuggling is not required in order to deport someone.
+If the immigration judge determines, based on the facts before them, that the person encouraged or assisted someone else, including a relative, to enter the United States unlawfully, the judge may issue a deportation order.

-This waiver does not apply if the person assisted anyone besides his or her spouse or children to enter the United States.
-So, for example, someone who sent money to a spouse and his brother so that they could enter the United States unlawfully will not qualify for the waiver.
+This waiver does not apply if the person assisted anyone besides a spouse or children to enter the United States.
+So, for example, someone who sent money to a spouse as well as his brother so that they could enter the United States unlawfully will not qualify for the waiver.

 The Ninth Circuit, which handles court cases in Alaska, Washington, Oregon, California, Montana, Idaho, Nevada, and Arizona, has also held that an individual may not use the waiver in deportation proceedings to overcome the good moral character bar.
-This means that individuals in the Ninth Circuit who have encouraged or assisted a family member to enter the United States unlawfully will not be eligible for Cancellation of Removal, a defense to deportation.
+This means that people living within the Ninth Circuit who have encouraged or assisted a family member to enter the United States unlawfully will not be eligible for cancellation of removal, a defense to deportation.